-It is extremely important that this entire manual be read prior to installation or start-up of the pump.
+It is extremely important that this entire manual be read prior to installation or operation of the pump.

-Use of the equipment on a service other than what was outlined at the time of purchase could void the warranty, unless Wilfley has been consulted and provided written approval in advance.
+Use of the equipment on a service other than what was specified at the time of purchase could void the warranty, unless Wilfley has provided written approval otherwise.